Persian verbs: Simple present of 'to be'

-Yet another, but less commonly used, form of the verb 'to be' is mibāšam 'I am', etc., which has the normal present tense endings.
+Yet another, but less commonly used, form of the verb 'to be' is mibāšam 'I am', etc., which has the normal present endings.

 The negative of the verb 'to be' in modern Persian is nistam 'I am not', which has the same endings as hastam.

 Present progressive

-The present tense can be reinforced in its progressive meaning by adding the present tense of داشتن dāštan 'to have' before the main verb.
+The imperfective aspect of the simple present can be further specified with progressive aspect by adding the simple present of داشتن dāštan 'to have' before the main verb.
 It is used in colloquial Persian only: